pyladies/pyladies-elections-website/README.md

 This repository includes the following submodules:

-- `/output`: content that builds `pyladies.github.io/elections` and serves on custom subdomain `elections.pyladies.com`
 - `/pelican-plugins`: points to the main pelican-plugins repo
 - `/pelican-fh5co-marble`: points to a fork of the theme fetched from [pelican-themes](http://www.pelicanthemes.com/)

+Additionally the repository includes the following:

+- `/output`: content that is served on the `elections.pyladies.com` via GitHub actions on the `gh-pages` branch (see `.github/workflows/build_deploy.yml`)

 ## Installation